What is Neurofeedback/Brain Paint?

 D. Corydon Hammond, PhD, ABEN/ECNS

-In a Veterans Administration hospital uncontrolled study , 20 Vietnam veterans with chronic PTSD, all with comorbid alcohol abuse, were randomly selected.
+In a Veterans Administration hospital uncontrolled study , 20 Vietnam veterans with chronic PTS, all with comorbid alcohol abuse, were randomly selected.

-All patients showed frequent (eg, two to three times per week)episodes of PTSD symptomatology and had been hospitalized for PTSD an average of five times.
+All patients showed frequent (eg, two to three times per week)episodes of PTS symptomatology and had been hospitalized for PTS an average of five times.
 They were treated with 30 30-minute sessions of alphatheta neurofeedback training.

 Detailed Article on the Benefits of Neurofeedback: